iza-institute-of-labor-economics/gettsim/docs/geps/gep-06.md

    - Con:

-     - Easy to miss the tripling up
+     - Somewhat easy to miss the doubling up
      - Names get even longer than they will be in the first place
-     - Ambiguity when module names start / end with underscores (might just disallow / ignore private modules)
+     - Ambiguity when module names start **and** end with underscores (might just disallow / ignore special modules)

 1. Some Greek letter, e.g. Ω (Unicode 0x3a9, Greek Capital Letter Omega)